staticBanter/simplePass/docs/SECURITY.md

 If we respond to your report we will be as honest and open as we can about how we are going to approach the situation and how long it may take us to solve it.
 We ask that you respect our honesty and do not share any information that we will disclose with you until we approve.

+---

-<sub>Thank you for taking the time to read this report.
-If you have any questions comments or concerns regarding this report please contact staticBanter via email at staticbanter@staticblogs.ca.</sub>
+<sub>Thank you for taking the time to read this document.
+If you have any questions comments or concerns regarding this report open an issue on the <a href="https://github.com/staticBanter/simplePass/issues">simplePass GitHub Issue Tracker</a></sub>